 The most economic control system we have to control two actuators is the PA-30 unit.
-It has a very compact design, simple plug-and-play function, and fully functional RF wireless remote capabilities.
+It has a very compact design, a simple plug-and-play function, and fully functional RF wireless remote capabilities.
 This control box allows for parallel control of linear actuators.
 This means the user can issue a command to both actuators with one remote control.
 The linear actuators will mirror each other’s movement based on the command, which is ideal for moving two objects at a relatively similar speed and position.

-It’s a great solution if your application does not need full synchronization, but has limited space, and can utilize a wireless control solution.
+It’s a great solution if your application does not need full synchronization, but has limited space, and can utilize a wireless actuator control solution.

 This control box is usually used in an application where the travel time of the actuator needs to be adjusted, or sometimes only one actuator is needed to extend and retract.

 The PA-28 control box is designed to be able to control each of the two channels individually.
 Using the RF remote provided, users will be able to extend, stop and retract their actuators separately.
 This is a great way to control two separate systems with only one control box.
-It saves the space and expense needed to mount a second control box, and still provide the flexibility of issuing a command to the actuators separately with a wireless remote.
+It saves the space and expense needed to mount a second control box and still provides the flexibility of issuing a command to the actuators separately with a wireless remote.To learn more, read our blog on using relays to control high-current actuators with a low-current control box.

-If you are looking for something to truly synchronize your dual actuator setup, the PA-30A control box is just the thing you need.
-This control box is able to take the potentiometer feedback signal from your potentiometer actuator to calibrate the speed of the two units, so they will be moving in unison, and extend and retract with the same position at all time.
-This is important when you are trying to use multiple actuators to move one single object.
-If the actuators are not synchronized, the difference in load or speed could cause the actuator to extend at different positions, and causing winding issues.
+If the actuators are not synchronized, the difference in load or speed could cause the actuator to extend at different positions and causing winding issues.
 If left unchecked, it could completely burn out the actuators’ motor.
 It is important to know that the actuators you are using do have a potentiometer feedback sensor in them.
 We currently carry quite a few models that have the option.
-The PA-14P units we have in stock is fully compatible with the PA-39, you can order them online, and receive them the next day.
+The PA-14P units we have in stock are fully compatible with the PA-39, you can order them online, and receive them the next day.

-The PA-40 control box uses hall effect signals to synchronize the actuators, and it provides even higher accuracies than the PA-39 control boxes.
+The PA-40 control box uses hall effect signals to synchronize two linear actuators, and it provides even higher accuracies than the PA-39 control boxes.
 You can use the PA-40 to control hatches, doors, tables, the application opportunities are near limitless.
 Similar to the PA-39, you will need to make sure the actuator you can using have the hall effect sensors installed in them.

-The control box is designed to be used in home automation mostly, like table lift or standing desks, but users have been using them for other applications as well.
+The control box is designed to be used in home automation mostly, like a table lift or standing desk, but users have been using them for other applications as well.
 They come with up to four channels, which means users can synchronize up to four actuators at the same time.
-They are compatible with our PA-04-HS-24VDC units, which we have in stock.
+They are compatible with our PA-04-HS-24VDC units.

-There are many ways to control multiple linear actuators at the same time.
-We at Progressive Automations offer many options in linear actuator control systems that can satisfy a multitude of customer need.
+There are many ways to control a dual linear actuator.
+At Progressive Automations, we offer many options in linear actuator control systems that can satisfy a multitude of customer need.
 Please contact us if you have any questions on how to control your linear actuators.